waxs/needle/README.md

 Remember when jQuery was like a big thing and you used to chain methods just to work around some basic DOM manipulation.
 Chaining is fun, but also a bit harsh on your memory.
 Despite all that, let's have some fun chaining like back in the good 'ol days.
 Needle is a clean helper to find your needle in a haystack of data.
-Needle has some simple helpers to quickly differentiate your data using chained methods.
+Needle has some simple helpers to quickly differentiate your data using chained methods being only `6KB` in size.

 ## Topics
 1. [Getting started](#getting-started)